guzmonne/meraki_api/docs/_build/html/_sources/index.rst.txt

 To use this module you only have to import the `MerakiAPI` class, and instantiate a new instance of it, passing your profile access token.
-Then we can use its chainable api to call the different endpoints provided by the API.
+Then we can use its chainable api to call the different endpoints provided by the API.:

     from meraki_api import MerakiAPI